carpentries/instructor-training/_extras/training_calendar.md

    - 8:30 am to 12:30 pm Japan Standard Time
    - 9:30 am to 1:30 pm Australia Eastern Standard Time
    - 12:30 pm - 4:30 pm New Zealand Daylight Time
-   - *See the start time in [your local time zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Instructor+Training+&iso=20201014T1230&p1=22)*.
-Note that date as well as time may vary in compatible time zones for this event.

 <br><br>
 * October 27-30, 2020  This event will run for 3.5 hours a day, Tuesday to Friday of one week. *Registration closed*
    - 9 am to 12:30 pm North America Pacific
    - 12 noon to 3:30 pm North America Eastern
    - 4 pm to 7:30 pm Greenwich Mean time
-   -  *See the start time in [your local time zone](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Instructor+Training&iso=20201027T09&p1=224&ah=3&am=30)*

 ## Two day events